atlp-rwanda/atlp-pulse-bn/README.md

 ### Getting started using docker

-Docker still remain our recommended to test our application.
+Docker still remains our recommended way to test our application.
 It is fast and ensures that all user have the same environment to test which guarantes the reliability of our application in the production environment.
 We have two ways to start with docker

 #### Using docker compose